philc/book-notes/philosophy/a guide to the good life - william irvine.md

     pointless: they disturb me but have no impact at all on the person at whom I am angry.
 Indeed, if anything, they serve to compound the harm he does me.
 What a waste!"
 * Practicing yoga can be a good vehicle for voluntary discomfort.
-* Proactively looking for situation to practice stoic techniques:
+* Proactively looking for situations to practice stoic techniques:
   * "I like to engage in activities, such as competitive rowing, that give me butterflies simply so I can practice dealing with them."
 * My other self is a coward